StikApp/StikApp-Public/readme.md

 At StikApp we are dedicated to provideing a secure user experiance, so parts of the code will be open sourced.
 It will only be parts to ensure that the code is not stolen.

+## Where can I download?

+Check releases for beta builds.
+StikApp will be on the AppStore in September.

 ## Screenshots
 <p align="center">
     <img src="screenshots/main_menu.png" width="200">